I am a full-stack developer who likes building things.

 Technically there were no official winners as it was just a collaborative weekend to try and get ideas off the ground.
-However, both my projects were the only ones taken forward.
+However, both my projects were the only ones taken forward after the weekend.
 So with a glass half full approach, you might say I won twice 🤷♀️

 Commentative – App to let you share articles with select friends and have your own private comments.
 So basically you can share notes and ideas on the news you read.

 SyncKick – The idea I mentioned earlier about listening to things in sync with people so you don’t live in your own little silo.